 Our long history of providing this learning experience is made possible by the willingness of the entire legal community to share its collective knowledge with their colleagues.
 As a result, over the years The Pro Bono Project has staged programs on many different topics such as:

 Legal issues arising from the BP oil disaster

 Special issues for handling cases for neglected or abused children

 Debt collection, bankruptcy, and other consumer debt issues, succession, title clearing, and other related real estate issues

-If there is an area of the law in which you concentrate and feel it would make a good CLE program related to the type of cases our pro bono attorneys handle, please email Chief Legal Officer Kathleen Legendre or contact him at 504.581.4043 Ext.
+If there is an area of the law in which you concentrate and feel it would make a good CLE program related to the type of cases our pro bono attorneys handle, please email Managing Attorney for Volunteer Engagement, Kathleen Legendre or contact her at 504.581.4043 Ext.
 207.